Ramlov/P4-Project/README.md

 When checking single file in /src/bin/:

-> cargo check --bin filename        <-- excluding .rs
+> cargo check --bin filename        (excluding .rs)

 When compiling and building file:

 > cargo build --bin filename        (add -r flag if building for 'release'.
 Will compress and optimize)

+Using 'cargo run' will build and then upload the code.